 Consider Local Estate Laws

 State laws come into play when it comes to medical POA.
 That’s why it is critical that you work with a local probate attorney who knows the laws in your region.
 For example, in Maryland, a medical power of attorney is part of a comprehensive document called the .
 This document also includes a living will.
-In some states, this process is different, so in this case, choosing an experienced Maryland wills and estates lawyer would be critical.
+In some states, this process is different, so in this case, choosing the best estate lawyers in Maryland would be critical.